-Turning a rotary knob normally has the side-effect of also changing the offset value for that parameter page.
+Turning a rotary knob 1 normally has the side-effect of also changing the offset value for that parameter page.
 Use the 'value lock' feature to prevent this.
 Press the [BUTTON-VALUE LOCK] button to toggle 'value-lock' on and off.
 When 'locked' the adjacent LED will flash.
-Conversely, use the 'page-lock' mode to allow rapid hands-on changes of parameter basic offsets such as sweeping filter cut-off, changing oscillator mix levels etc. without changing the active parameter page.
+Conversely, use the 'page-lock' mode to allow rapid hands-on changes of parameter offsets such as sweeping filter cut-off, changing oscillator mix levels etc. without changing the active parameter page.
 Press the [BUTTON-PAGE LOCK] button to toggle 'page-lock' on and off.
-When 'locked' the adjacent LED will flash.

-Use the [ROTARY ENCODER] or [BUTTON-DOWN] buttons to change values.
-For faster data entry when using the [ROTARY ENCODER], push the [ROTARY ENCODER] down at the same time as turning.
+Use the [ROTARY ENCODER] or [BUTTON-UP] or [BUTTON-DOWN] buttons to change values.
+For faster data entry using the [ROTARY ENCODER], push down at the same time as turning.
 You can also press and hold [BUTTON-UP] or [BUTTON-DOWN] to rapidly change a value.
 Hold down [BUTTON-VALUE LOCK] and use the [ROTARY ENCODER] to edit values at the highest resolution possible.
+Press [BUTTON-UP] and [BUTTON-DOWN] simultaneously to reset values to default except on menu pages - in this case pressing [ROTARY ENCODER] and holding will zero the active selection.

-In the case of any 'stuck' notes e.g. if a MIDI keyboard is unplugged whilst a note is 'on', press and hold the [RO-TARY ENCODER] wheel down and simultaneously press [BUTTON-DOWN] to turn all notes off.
+In the case of any 'stuck' notes e.g. if a MIDI keyboard is unplugged whilst a note is 'on', press and hold the [ROTARY ENCODER] down and simultaneously press [BUTTON-DOWN] to turn all notes off.